cthoyt/cthoyt.github.io/_posts/2023-06-22-wikidata-publishers.md

 Today's short post is about three SPARQL queries I wrote to get bibliometric information about journals and publishers out of Wikidata.

+Each of the following queries can be readily copy-pasted into the [Wikidata Query Service](https://query.wikidata.org/) and run in the browser.

 ## Journals

 The following SPARQL query gets information about journals: